Geordie-Jon/Geordie-Jon/README.md

-- 👋 Hi, I’m @Geordie-Jon
+- 👋 Hi, I’m Jon
 - 👀 I’m interested in The Earth, Space
-- 🌱 I’m currently learning AI programming, neural networks & Deep learning
+- 🌱 I’m currently learning AI programming, neural networks & deep learning
 - 💞️ I’m looking to collaborate with others
 - 📫 How to reach me ...